Along Comes Mary (Pretty Little Liars): Plot summary

 Emily contacts the mysterious person who was helping Elliott through his burner phone, and she and Aria drives to Elliott's secret apartment.
 Alison tells Mary that all her money is gone, and Mary is shocked.
 Spencer visits Toby (Keegan Allen) in the police department in order to find out something about Caleb's disappearance.
 Toby says Caleb needs some time alone.
 When Spencer is about to leave the room, she ends up bumping into Det.
 Marco Furey (Nicholas Gonzalez), who she kissed two nights before.
-Spencer quickly pretend she never saw him in life, and leaves the room.
+Spencer quickly pretends to not know him, and leaves the room.
 Jenna (Tammin Sursok) knocks into Alison's door, and the two end up having a discussion about Archer — Elliott's real name.

 In the secret apartment, Aria and Emily find a mess that had been used to cover up Elliott's traces.
 The two discover that Archer's surname is Dunhill, and connect directly to the acronym "A.D."
 They also found a fake head, several pictures of Darren Wilden's physical characteristics, passports, and a notebook with different types of payments.
 Jenna befriends Sara Harvey (Dre Davis).
 Hanna tells Spencer that she used her mother's password in the Radley's database, and that she found out that Jenna extended her stay at the hotel.
 Emily and Aria get scared when someone tries to enter the apartment; however, they open the door when discover that is Toby.
 He says the police found out about the apartment in a document found in Elliott's car.
 Toby commands the girls to leave, and gets angry when he discovers that they have left fingerprints in some objects.
 Alison visits Det.
 Furey in the police department, and he ensures that he'll capture Elliott, whatever the cost.
 Emily and Sabrina mark a new encounter on Saturday.
 Sara and Jenna talk with Emily, as Sara reveals that she knows about Emily's acceptance in Hollis College.

 In a meeting, Hanna freaks out when realizing that somebody knows about what she did, and Aria ends up infuriating Alison when she leaves to see Ezra.
 Later, Alison discovers through a message from "A.D." that the girls gave her up as Charlotte's killer in order to free Hanna.
-Meanwhile, Ezra proposes marriage to Aria.
+Meanwhile, Ezra proposes to Aria.